 - Both import options allow you to Import Lookups by Alternate Key if you have lookups that should be resolved using a column other than the primary key.

-Merge Data During Import
+Update or Merge Data During Import

 - When you update existing data, only the columns you update (for the rows you specify) will be changed.
 Existing data in other columns remains unchanged.
 This allows you to make a known change (update a review status for example) without needing to know the contents of all other columns.